 - Add the remaining ingredients; stir well to coat.

 - This recipe can be served immediately, but the flavors improve after a few hours in the fridge.
-It will still be good to eat after a few days in the fridge, just a bit soggy.
+It will keep well for about 24 hours in the fridge- after that, it may be a bit soggy.

 - You can substitute some or all of the mayonnaise with plain yogurt- regular or Greek will work fine.
 You may need to add a bit more than one cup, since it doesn’t have the same consistency as mayo.

 - For a vegan version, use your favorite vegan mayo.